Sriwijaya University: History

 The next effort was state validation of the existing college.
 With the persistent efforts of community leaders of South Sumatera, like Colonel Harun Sohar (A Commander as well as Chairman of Paperda TT II/Sriwijaya) and A. Bastari (Governor), the obstacles of building the university could be overcome.
 Then, in December 1959, a delegation was sent to Jakarta to meet the Minister of KDP (Mr. Moh.
 Yamin) where they managed to obtain the Government willingness guarantee for taking over Syakhyakirti college to become a state university.
 Under the Government Regulation no. 42 of 1960 dated October 29, 1960 (State Archive year 1960 no.135) Sriwijaya University was officially inaugurated on the 3rd of November 1960 and President Sukarno ceremonially signing the charter witnessed by Minister of KDP (Mr. Priyono) and several Ambassadors of the fellow countries.
 Drg.
 M Isa was appointed with Presidential Decree No. 696/M of 1960 dated 29 October 1960 as the first President of the University.

 To meet the development demands, Sriwijaya University planned to expand the campus area by opening an area of 712 hectares in Indralaya, Ogan Komering Ilir (Now Ogan Ilir- OI), in 1982.
 The development of this new campus building started in 1983.
 The development of the campus started in 1989 and ended in 1993.

 The South Sumatera’s Governor at that time, Ramli Hasan Basri H, gave his inaugural lecture on Indralaya campus on September 1, 1993.
 The utilization of the facilities of Sriwijaya University in Indralaya was fully implemented with the issuance of the Decree of the Rector in January 1995 which stipulated that started from February 1, 1995 all activities of administration and most of the academic activities of Sriwijaya University were held on Indralaya campus.
 The Inauguration of Sriwijaya University’s new campus in Indralaya was officially held on March 6, 1997 by President Suharto.

 Location and facilities

-The campus is located in Palembang (Palembang campus) and Indralaya (Indralaya campus).
+The campuses are located in Indralaya, Ogan Ilir Regency and Palembang.